IrvHenri/front-end-assessment/README.md

 - I will need to improve my understanding of how state is shared within an app and how to properly update it

-### Thank you for your time and consideration!
-Kind regards, Irving